-10.1 The Classification Panel will also determine whether a Player may use Adaptive Equipment at an ITF Wheelchair Tournament.
+- 10.1 The Classification Panel will also determine whether a Player may use Adaptive Equipment at an ITF Wheelchair Tournament. - 10.2 A Player may only use Adaptive Equipment if permitted by the Classification Panel (which in the case of powered wheelchairs, must be pursuant to Article 10.3) and if indicated on that Player's record on the ITF's Classification Master List. - 10.3 A Classification Panel can determine that a Player is eligible to use a powered wheelchair in ITF Wheelchair Tournaments except the Paralympic Games and IPC Regional Games (in accordance with Appendix A of the ITF Wheelchair Tennis Regulations (Rules of Wheelchair Tennis)) where the Player: - 10.3.1 has been allocated to the Quad Division; and

-- 10.2 A Player may only use Adaptive Equipment if permitted by the Classification Panel and if indicated on that Player's record on the ITF's Classification Master List. - 10.3 A Classification Panel will permit a Player to use a powered wheelchair (in accordance with Appendix B of the ITF Wheelchair Tennis Regulations (Rules of Wheelchair Tennis)) where the Player: - 10.3.1 has been allocated to the Quad Division; and - 10.3.2 has a severe permanent impairment that significantly compromises wheelchair propulsion (when considered without aids or prosthetics). - 10.4 Whether the requirement in Article 10.3.2 is satisfied will be established by an assessment of the Player's upper limbs and trunk as per the Bench Testing procedure and scoring guide described in Part Two of Appendix One, as a result of which the Player must have: - a point score for each arm of no greater than 1.0, or one arm that is completely non-functional during play (in which case any point score for the other arm is permitted); and - a point score for the trunk of no greater than 1.0.
+- has a severe permanent impairment that significantly compromises wheelchair propulsion (when considered without aids or prosthetics). - 10.4 Whether the requirement in Article 10.3.2 is satisfied will be established by an assessment of the Player's upper limbs and trunk as per the Bench Testing procedure and scoring guide described in Part Two of Appendix One, as a result of which the Player must have: - a point score for each arm of no greater than 1.0, or one arm that is completely non-functional during play (in which case any point score for the other arm is permitted); and - 10.4.2 a point score for the trunk of no greater than 1.0.